juansjimenez/subtree-occurrence-finder/README.md

-We denote the occurences of a subtree `t` in `Σ` by the ID of the node of `Σ` which coincides with the root of `t`.
-In the previous example, the occurences of `t` in `Σ` correspond to the indexes 1 and 5.
+We denote the occurrences of a subtree `t` in `Σ` by the ID of the node of `Σ` which coincides with the root of `t`.
+In the previous example, the occurrences of `t` in `Σ` correspond to the indexes 1 and 5.
 Note that a given subtree `t` doesn't necessarily belong to `Σ`.

 ## Solution

-The implemented solution to this problem consists of a hash table in order to search for the subrees in `Σ`.
-Every subree (of at least three nodes) is hashed and inserted into the table which uses open addressing to handle collisions.
-After hashing all subtrees, the occurences of a given tree `t` can be found by searching the table.
+The implemented solution to this problem consists of a Hash Table in order to search for the subrees in `Σ`.
+Every subtree (of at least three nodes) is hashed and inserted into the table which uses Open Addressing to handle collisions.
+After hashing all subtrees, the occurrences of a given tree `t` can be found by searching the table.
 Said table is implemented in the `table.c` file, the hashing procedures in the `hash.c` file and the tree procedures in the `tree.c` file (including searching for a tree in the table).

 ## Input